AndrewWPhillips/rangeset/README.md

 Rangeset implements a set container using the Go generics as implemented in Go 1.18.
-It is somewhat similar to the example Go2Go "sets" package (which was available with the experimental Go2Go release and will probably appear in the standard library in Go 1.19) but uses a slice of ranges rather than a map internally.
-But this variation has advantages over the standard sets package, such as space-efficiency for some large sets (including dense and sparse sets), elements are returned in order, complement (inverse) operation is supported as are Universal sets, etc.
+It is somewhat similar to the example Go2Go "sets" package (which was available with the experimental Go2Go release and will probably appear in the Go standard library) but uses a slice of ranges rather than a map internally.
+This variation can have **big** advantages over the standard sets package, such as space-efficiency for some large sets (including dense and sparse sets), elements are returned in order, complement (inverse) operation is supported as are Universal sets, etc.

+Update [Go 1.23]: Now included is the `Seq` method which returns an iterator.
+This works very much like the `Iterator` method which returns an iterator but is simpler by not having to deal with contexts, cancellation, channel cleanup, etc.

 ## Go Generics (Parametric Polymorphism)

 Parametric polymorphism, or what the Go community now commonly call **generics**, had been proposed for "Go 2" for some time.
-It was officially added to the language in early 2022 (Go 1.18).
+It was available as the Go2Go transpiler (2020) before being officially added to Go 1.18 (2022).

 Somewhat similarly to other languages, generics allow you to add "type parameters" to *functions* and to *types*.
 Unlike value parameters, type parameters are set (or instantiated) at compile time.
 This rangeset package implements a generic